Alan123alan/overthewire/natas/level16_natas17.md

 According to some [posts](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/php-tricks-esp) online `preg_match()` is commonly bypassed by using multiline inputs, because pregmatch only tries to match the first line. **ERROR** This only works if regex has it's start delimited with `^` otherwise this bypass wont work.

+Another common bypass is to pass preg_match a valid very large input, but this won't work for this specific case.

-searched for a way to execute a grep inside another grep command, eventually stumbled
+Searched for a way to execute a grep inside another grep command, eventually stumbled
 upon this [article](https://tecadmin.net/difference-between-parameter-expansion-and-command-substitution-in-bash/#:~:text=The%20%24()%20syntax%20in%20Bash,assign%20it%20to%20a%20variable.).

-Another common bypass is to pass preg_match a valid very large input, but this won't work for this specific case.

-Notes:
+##### Notes (testing in my local machine)

 If you grep for a pattern and it doesn't exist in the search destination it will return nothing.
 ```Shell
     grep -e kkqPazSJBmrmU7UQJv17MHk1PGC4DxZMEP level13_natas14.md
 ```
-If you grep as a pattern the result of a command substitution of a grep that returns nothing the parent grep will choke.
+If you grep as a pattern the result of a grep command substitution that returns nothing the parent grep will choke.
 ```Shell
     grep -i $(grep -e kkqPazSJBmrmU7UQJv17MHk1PGC4DxZMEP level13_natas14.md) level14_natas15.md